Mortgage Waiting Period After Bankruptcy And Foreclosure

 - FHA and VA will allow borrowers to purchase a home one year into a Chapter 13 Bankruptcy repayment plan with Trustee Approval

-- There is no waiting period to qualify for FHA or VA Loans from the date of discharge date of the Chapter 13 Bankruptcy
+- There is no waiting period to qualify for FHA or VA Loans from the date of the discharge date of the Chapter 13 Bankruptcy

-- For conventional loans, borrower can qualify for a conventional loan after 2 years of the discharge date of the Chapter 13 bankruptcy
+- For conventional loans, the borrower can qualify for a conventional loan after 2 years of the discharge date of the Chapter 13 bankruptcy

 - Can qualify for conventional loans after 4 years of the dismissal date of Chapter 13